 Danny Johnson: Okay.
 So you have an incredible story.
 You started wholesaling and then with that first year, how much did you did you generate in revenue and profit?

-Cody Hofhine: To the quick picture, in the first year I did just a little over 500K that was just done through wholesaling.
+Cody Hofhine: To go to the quick picture, in the first year I did just a little over 500K.
+That was just done through wholesaling.

 Cody Hofhine: Love to do so.
 In fact, I think that’s the best part about your podcast.
 It’s deep diving, getting granular and helping people really get a chance out there to go do a wholesale deal.